The Differences Between Betting on NCAA Basketball and the NBA

 Most sportsbooks treat the NBA and NCAA Division I basketball like two sides of the same coin.
 They allow bettors to make wagers on spreads, moneylines, and totals in both sports, and offer the same kinds of tantalizing prop bets and alternative lines.
 In fact, they look so much alike that many first-time bettors employ the exact same strategies when switching between the two.

-It’s an easy trap to fall into, and it can get you burned every time.
+It’s an easy trap to fall into, and it can get you burned every time if you don’t know how to account for the differences.
 Although NBA games and NCAA basketball games look the same on a betting slip, they’re very different sports with different rules, different business models and, more often than not, very different outcomes.

 Before you make your next wager, take a moment to brush up on the key differences between betting on NBA and NCAA basketball with our helpful primer, which covers seven of the most important discrepancies: